1986 Stanley Cup Final: Paths to the Finals

 Calgary defeated the Winnipeg Jets 3–0, the defending champion and in-province rival Edmonton Oilers 4–3, and the St. Louis Blues 4–3 to advance to the final.

 Montreal defeated rival Boston Bruins 3–0, the Hartford Whalers 4–3, and the New York Rangers 4–1 to make it to the final.

 Game summaries

-Brian Skrudland's game-winning goal in game two ended the shortest overtime in NHL playoff history, at a mere nine seconds.
-Montreal rookie goaltender Patrick Roy was awarded the Conn Smythe Trophy as the playoff MVP.
+Game one

+In game one, Jim Peplinski recorded three points, and Mike Vernon held strong in net for Calgary, making 22 saves in a 5–2 victory over Montreal to take a 1–0 series lead.